micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 }
 ```

-The trigger condition of the executor, which publishes messages, shall execute when any timer is readdy.
+The trigger condition of the executor, which publishes messages, shall execute when any timer is ready.
 This can be configured with the function `rclc_executor_set_trigger` and the parameter `rclc_executor_trigger_any`.
 While the executor for the subscriptions shall only execute if both messages have arrived.
 Therefore the trigger parameter `rclc_executor_trigger_any` can be used:
 ```C
 rc = rclc_executor_set_trigger(&executor_pub, rclc_executor_trigger_any, NULL);